manus-aiattack/dlnk-platform-complete/docs/QUICK_START_GUIDE.md

 ### **What's Next?**

 Congratulations!
-You have successfully launched your first automated attack with the dLNk dLNk Framework.
+You have successfully launched your first automated attack with the Connext Connext Framework.

 To explore the full capabilities of the framework, please refer to the following documents: